When It’s Not Laziness: Navigating Procrastination and Rare Disease

 Don't get me wrong—I can sometimes be the queen of procrastination.
 I have my "lazy" moments.
-But I want people to understand that if, sometimes, well, often, I don't do something because of my health, it's not laziness at that moment!
-When living with a rare disease, there can be many factors at play to putting things off or procrastinating.
+But I want people to understand that if, sometimes—well, often—I don't do something because of my health, it's not laziness!
+When living with a rare disease, there can be many factors at play leading to procrastination.

 In fact, I try hard to be honest with myself and others when I don't feel like doing something.
 It happens so often that my body doesn't give me a choice; if it's just a question of will, it's better to admit that!

-Plus, people think too often that I'm using my health issues as an excuse, so I don't want to do this.
-Also, I prefer when a friend is honest with me and tells me they don't feel like coming over on a particular day rather than making an excuse.
+Plus, people too often assume that I am using my health issues as an excuse to avoid doing things.
+I prefer when a friend is honest with me and tells me they don't feel like coming over on a particular day, rather than making an excuse.

 Lazy moments happen, too.
 Mine sounds like: